 - 2 cups sliced strawberries (can use frozen, bring to room temperature and slice)

 - Mix your jello with 1.5 cups of boiling water.
 Stir for 2 minutes till totally dissolved.

-- Add in the 1.5 cups of cold water.
-Stir together and allow to set on the counter till cool.
+- Add in the 1/2 cup of cold water.
+Stir together and allow to cool completely to room temperature.

 - Preheat the oven to 350 degrees.